dakk/qlasskit/docs/source/howitworks.rst

 In order to translate python code to quantum circuit, qlasskit performs several transformations;

-1. it starts from the python *AST* (abstract synthax tree) rewriting it to a simplified version by the _ast2ast_ module.
+1. it starts from the python *AST* (abstract syntax tree) rewriting it to a simplified version by the _ast2ast_ module.
 2. Then the simplified *AST* is translated to *boolean expressions* as intermediate form by the _ast2logic_ module.